avaneev/biteopt/README.md

-# biteopt - Bitmask Evolution Optimizer #
+# biteopt - "Bitmask Evolution" Optimizer #
 ## Introduction ##

-Bitmask evolution optimization class.
-Implements a very simple evolution method (strategy) which involves inversion of a random segment of parameter value's lowest bits at each step.
-Additionally includes crossing over operation which in some cases improves convergence considerably.
-In some cases crossing over reduces convergence, but only slightly.
+"Bitmask evolution" optimization class.
+Implements a very simple evolutionary optimization method (strategy) which involves inversion of a random segment of parameter value's lowest bits at each step.
+Additionally includes a crossing-over operation which in some cases improves convergence considerably.
+In some cases crossing-over reduces convergence, but only slightly.
 For more robustness it is possible to assign several internal values to each optimization parameter.

 This strategy was tested on several classic 2-parameter optimization problems and it performed fairly well.
 Global problems (with multiple local